Teenagers Anapana Meditation Course

 Any old student who has completed at least 1 Ten Day Vipassana Meditation course held at the centres as taught by SN Goenka or his assistant teachers, can apply to serve the children/teenager anapana course.

-To apply to serve, please go to the following website & next to the course date, click "Apply to serve" & continue to fill in the form.
+To apply for serving, please go to the following website & at the lower part of the page at [Teenager's & Children's Course] seesion, next to the respective course date, click "Apply to serve" & continue to fill in the form.
 Once we receive your info, we will contact you by email:

 For enquiries, please email to firstname.lastname@example.org.